-18. What if I miss deadlines and fail standards?
+17. What if I miss deadlines and fail standards more than once or twice?

 If you are failing to meet deadlines, or struggling to produce work of the required standard the school may withdraw you from some of your subjects or individual standards so that you concentrate on the ones that you are likely to be successful in.
 Your parents will be notified.